la2050/archive/_projects/2016/ending-generational-cycles-of-poverty-through-urban-youth-and-community-development-programs.md

   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Suspension and expulsion rates","Youth
   unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Student education pipeline
+  - Suspension and expulsion rates
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  In collaboration with Dorsey high school and Jim Gilliam Recreation center; in the south Los Angeles community, we provide self-esteem building, individual and community goal setting, professional development, along with community projects as civic leadership and cultural arts    to encourage academic and community success.
+Upon graduating from our programs, we will place youth in internships that match their field of interest, while connecting youth to networking relationships and mentors.
+project_areas:
+  - South LA
+  - City of Los Angeles
+  - LAUSD
+  - Baldwin Village 'The Jungles'
 project_proposal_best_place: >-
   Unite a Nation will make LA the best place to learn by increasing and encouraging academic excellence, social service and economic growth among